 A dedicated U.S. residential development fund, THP1 US had its final closing in January 2009 with committed capital of \$332.8 million.
 THP1 US is fully invested.
-In conjunction with its local development partners, THP1 US provides financing for the acquisition of distressed United States residential real estate (primarily finished or partially finished lots and standing home inventory) at significant discounts from peak pricing and typical replacement cost through the acquisition of deeply discounted bank notes and assets out of bankruptcy.
+In conjunction with its local development partners, THP1 US provides financing for the acquisition of distressed U.S. residential real estate (primarily finished or partially finished lots and standing home inventory) at significant discounts from peak pricing and typical replacement cost through the acquisition of deeply discounted bank notes and assets out of bankruptcy.
+The Company acquired an approximate 68.4% limited partnership interest in THP1 US in 2013.
+The assets in THP1 US are projected to generate material cash flows over the course of the next few years as properties are further developed and sold.